wallace-df/rskp2pbot/README.md

 * Bot: [@rsktestbot](https://t.me/rsktestbot)
 * Offers channel: [@rskp2p](https://t.me/rskp2p)

-Wherever you are, you can start using the [bot](https://t.me/rsktestbot), you just need to have a telegram account with a username and `/start` the bot.
+Wherever you are, you can start using the [bot](https://t.me/rsktestbot).
+You just need to have a telegram account with a username and `/start` the bot.

+## Sell

+## Buy